-- (34) The Secretariat submits that failure of the Republic of Serbia to ensure the proper transposition and implementation of Article 3(1) of Directive 1999/32/EC continues to breach Article 1 of Ministerial Council Decision 2016/04/MC-EnC and the provisions of the acquis communautaire referred therein. - (35) As described above, the Secretariat assumed a proactive role in helping the Republic of Serbia to draft and adopt the necessary measures for rectifying the breaches identified by the Ministerial Council. - (36) In close cooperation with the Government, the Secretariat assisted the Republic of Serbia already prior to the adoption of Decision 2016/04/MC-EnC.
-Numerous meetings and exchanges have taken place between the Secretariat and the authorities of the Republic of Serbia, as detailed in the Reasoned Request in Case ECS-4/13 submitted by the Secretariat on 13 May 2016.
-In their official response to the Reasoned Request, the authorities of the Republic of Serbia had confirmed the factual information used by the Secretariat and had not disputed that their domestic legislation was not compliant with the requirements of Articles 3(1) of Directive 1999/32/EC. - (37) As above noted, in October 2016, by Decision 2016/04/MC-EnC, the Ministerial Council urged the Republic of Serbia to take all appropriate measures to rectify breaches identified therein and ensure compliance with the Energy Community law immediately, as well as report regularly to the Secretariat and the Permanent High Level Group about measures taken.
-The Ministerial Council invited the Secretariat to initiate a procedure under Article 92 of the Treaty, if breaches identified in Article 1 were not immediately rectified by the Republic of Serbia. - (38) Despite the Secretariat's assistance as well as numerous reminders and several meetings, more than a year after the Ministerial Council meeting in October 2016, no tangible results in compliance with Energy Community law have been achieved for the Republic of Serbia. - (39) Therefore, the Secretariat concludes that the de facto situation as regards the compliance of the national legislation of the Republic of Serbia with Directive 1999/32/EC remained unchanged since the last decision of the Ministerial Council and the breaches identified in Decision 2016/04/MC-EnC have not been rectified. - (40) While the Secretariat consistently offered its assistance in drafting and reviewing legislation. the Republic of Serbia did not rectify any of the breaches under the Treaty, as indicated by the European Parliament instructed its Committee on Civil Liberties, Justice and Home Affairs to initiate proceedings and draw up a specific report with a view to holding a plenary vote on a reasoned proposal calling on the Council to act pursuant to Article 7 TEU (European Parliament resolution of 17 May 2017 on the situation in Hungary 2017/2656(RSP)).
+- (35) The Secretariat submits that failure of Bosnia and Herzegovina continues to breach Article 1 of Ministerial Council Decision 2016/03/MC-EnC and the provisions of the acquis communautaire referred therein. - (36) As described above, the Secretariat assumed a proactive role in helping Bosnia and Herzegovina to draft and adopt the necessary measures for rectifying the breaches identified by the Ministerial Council. - (37) As above noted, in October 2016, by Decision 2016/03/MC-EnC, the Ministerial Council urged Bosnia and Herzegovina to take all appropriate measures to rectify breaches identified therein and ensure compliance with the Energy Community law immediately, as well as report regularly to the Secretariat and the Permanent High Level Group about measures taken.
+The Ministerial Council invited the Secretariat to initiate a procedure under Article 92 of the Treaty, if breaches identified in Article 1 were not immediately rectified by Bosnia and Herzegovina. - (38) In close cooperation with the government, the Secretariat assisted in developing the relevant draft legislation already prior to the adoption of Decision 2016/03/MC-EnC.
+Numerous meetings and exchanges have taken place between the Secretariat and the authorities of Bosnia and Herzegovina, as detailed in the Reasoned Request in Case ECS-2/13 submitted by the Secretariat on 13 May 2016.
+In their official response to the Reasoned Request, the authorities of Bosnia and Herzegovina had confirmed the factual information used by the Secretariat, and had not disputed that their domestic legislation was not compliant with the requirements of Articles 3(1) and 4(1) of Directive 1999/32/EC. - (39) However, despite the Secretariat's assistance as well as numerous reminders and several meetings, more than a year after the Ministerial Council meeting in October 2016, no tangible results in compliance with Energy Community law have been achieved for the overall territory of Bosnia and Herzegovina. - (40) Therefore, the Secretariat concludes that the de facto situation as regards the compliance of the national legislation of Bosnia and Herzegovina with Directive 1999/32/EC remained unchanged since the last decision of the Ministerial Council and the breaches identified in Decision 2016/03/MC-EnC have not been rectified.